Archive for the ‘Crash Dumps for Dummies’ Category

 It got an item

-Handled it to store
+Handled to the store

 To run delete requests